 Uncontested Divorce in Hawaii

-The divorcing partner who files the complaint for divorce is called as the Plaintiff.
+In Hawaii the divorcing partner who files the complaint for divorce is known as the Plaintiff.
 The other partner, who is supposed to provide a response, is called as the Defendant.
+Although a couple has to spend lesser time in an uncontested divorce as compared to a contested divorce, they have to follow certain procedures in order to obtain the divorce legally.

 Uncontested divorce in Hawaii by default

-After a Complaint is served on the Defendant, it is expected that within twenty days, the Defendant should file a response or with written answer should approach the Court.
+After a Complaint is served on the Defendant, it is expected that within twenty days, the Defendant should file a response or approach the Court with a written answer.
 If the Defendant fails to do so, the Plaintiff can proceed by default after the Court provides a file-stamp on the Statement of Mailing or the Proof of Service.

 Additional documents which must be completed and file-stamped

-• Asset and Debt Statement of Plaintiff: The Plaintiff must sign and date this document maximum 60 days prior to the date on which the case is placed on the calendar.
+• Asset and Debt Statement of Plaintiff: The Plaintiff must sign and date this document not more than 60 days from the date the case is placed on the calendar

 Additional documents to complete

-• Certificate of Absolute Divorce or Annulment: The Family Court – Court Management Office has the Department of Health that provides these forms.
+• Certificate of Absolute Divorce or Annulment: The Family Court - Court Management Office provides these forms.
+These forms are available in the Department of Health.
 It is not possible to photocopy this form and hence it needs to be typed.
 Excluding the boxes named 14a, 14f, 14j, 15a, 15b and 15c, all the other boxes must be filled in.
-When the dates are being entered, the year and month must be written in full.
-For example, May 7, 1974.
+When the dates are being entered, the year and month must be written in the proper way.
+For example, May 7, 1974

-Along with all the above documents, the Plaintiff must have 2 self-addressed and stamped envelopes.
+Along with all the above documents, the Plaintiff must have two self-addressed and stamped envelopes.
 The next step would be to place the case on the court calendar.

 First Step: Opening the Divorce case